Housing market: Most homeowners still turning a profit

 It was unlikely that these sales were because the owner was "stressed", given the current strength of the labour market, Davidson said.

-The losses were most likely associated with a sudden change in personal circumstances, he said.
+The losses were most likely to be associated with a sudden change in personal circumstances, he said.

 The median gross profit for a house was $366,000, while the median gross loss, which occurred in 1.5 per cent of sales, was $25,000.